ClenonWolf/ESP-DIN-BLT/README.md

 Documentation is ongoing and not done yet.
 If any mistakes or code improvements are found, please let me know.
-I'm new to C++ and therefore the code could probably be improved upon a lot.
+I'm new to C++ and therefore the code could probably be improved upon by a lot.

+## Hardware used